PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Table.iter_values(func, table)</function>

 Executes a function `func(value)` for every `(key, value)` pair in a table.
-Handy for iterating over tables where keys don’t have any real meaning.
+Handy for iterating over tables where keys do not have any real meaning.

 ##### <function>Table.iter_ordered(func, table)</function>